CharlesCarley/GraphicsTemplate/README.md

 The files [gitupdate.py](gitupdate.py) or [gitupdate.bat](gitupdate.bat) help automate initial cloning and with keeping the modules up to date.

 Once this project has been cloned.
-The following command will initialize any external modules.
+The following command will initialize external modules.

 ```txt
 python gitupdate.py